gomson/vicsydev/memory_trans.md

 posted Feb 9th 2017, 10:00 pm

 ### preramble
 Transactional memory is most often mentioned in the context of multi-threaded programming, where the reason the system tracks memory access is to prevent corruption.
 Another kind of transactional memory is the database, SQL or otherwise; one of the main reasons they exist is to provide transactions over data.
-Transactions are useful in many contexts where they are not commonly used, [transactional collections](https://github.com/codr4life/cl4l#indexes) offer a nice compromise between primitive collections and databases.
+Transactions are useful in many contexts where they are not commonly used; [transactional collections](https://github.com/codr4life/cl4l#indexes) offer a nice compromise between primitive collections and databases, and any undo facility should track change sets rather than individual changes.

 ### embedded languages
 Implementing general purpose transactional memory as a library is impossible, there's just no way to hook into the system deep enough to capture all possibilities; you end up replacing every single part of the language that is covered.
 One of the ideas with embedding more restricted languages like [Lifoo](https://github.com/codr4life/lifoo) into more powerful host languages like Common Lisp is the increased leverage you get from controlling the box from the outside.